Inventing a game changer

 Since the NTT began operating in 1990, active optics has been applied to all major telescopes, including ESO's Very Large Telescope (VLT).
 Wilson was honoured with multiple prizes for his invention, which proved to be a game changer for astronomy.

-Each of the four VLT Unit Telescopes (UTs) is equipped with the best active optics system constructed to date.
+Each of the four VLT Unit Telescopes (UTs) is equipped with one of the best active optics systems constructed to date.
 The system controls the primary 8.2-metre Zerodur mirror as well as the secondary 1.1-metre lightweight beryllium mirror at the top of the telescope structure.
 Based on the corresponding signals from this device, the telescope mirrors are then automatically adjusted at regular intervals.

 Thanks to this technology, the primary mirrors of the four UTs each weigh 22 tonnes, measure 8.2 metres across and yet are only 17 centimetres thick — the shape of a giant pancake!
 Each of the mirrors rests on 150 computer-controlled supports (the actuators) that are installed in an exceedingly rigid cell that weighs about 11 tonnes.
 The VLT active optics system ensures that these large mirrors always have the optimal shape and will always deliver top-notch images of the Universe.